This article was last updated on 1 March 2021.

 You may want to consider setting up a trust because otherwise, your beneficiaries could face a very large inheritance tax bill once you pass away.
 This may mean they have to sell property and investments etc.

-By using a trust, you can ensure that your beneficiaries inherit the shares and assets you want them to, without facing a vast tax bill.
+By using inheritance tax planning trusts, you can ensure that your beneficiaries inherit the shares and assets you want them to, without facing a vast tax bill.

 All adults with capacity can set up a trust, and there are many companies that can help you do this.